Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 Buddha is another one of those poor religious figures who is constantly being misquoted.
 In fact, there’s an entire website dedicated to clearing them up called Fake Buddha Quotes.

-No, Facebook is also not a part of some conspiracy to censor your or anyone else’s UFO photos, holistic news articles, or whatever subject matter you happen to be posting about that you’d like to paint them as a villain for.
+No, Facebook is also not a part of some conspiracy to censor yours or anyone else’s UFO photos, holistic news articles, or whatever subject matter you happen to be posting about that you’d like to paint them as a villain for…

 Why?
-Because the 1.19 BILLION monthly active users (that’s 1/7 of the world’s population) of Facebook are uploading more than 30 BILLION pieces of content (that’s over four times the world’s population) to Facebook every.
+Because the 2.6 BILLION monthly active users (that’s 33% of the world’s population) of Facebook are uploading more than 75 BILLION pieces of content (that’s almost ten times the world’s population) to Facebook every.
 Single.
 Month.
 No company on the planet has the man power to moderate that amount of content.
 NOBODY.
-That is why Facebook is considered a community, and you, the user, are given the ability to flag content that you deem inappropriate.
-That reported content then goes to a moderator who works for Facebook and that person will make the decision to remove it or allow it to stay based on the rules of use outlined in the Terms of Service that you never read.
+That is why Facebook uses AI as its first line of content moderation, and you–its community–is the second line.
+You, the user, are given the ability to flag content that you deem inappropriate.
+That reported content then goes to one of the 15,000 moderators who work for one of several companies that Facebook subcontracts and that person will make the decision to remove it or allow it to stay based on the rules of use outlined in the Terms of Service that you never read…

-So the next time you see a picture or video (that doesn’t involve pornography of some type) that says, “Share!
+So the next time you see a picture or video (that doesn’t involve pornography, misinformation, or hate speech of some type) that says, “Share!
 Hurry up and get this out!
-Facebook is trying to remove it!” you can safely continue scrolling.
+Facebook is trying to remove it!” you can safely continue scrolling. (but you do realize that people do use the fear of censorship as a way to manipulate you into spreading their content, right?)